DevendraPatil/NTU-ASV-GUI-Control-Software/README.md

 ## Reference
 If you use this code please cite:<br />
 Sai Velamala, Devendra Patil and Ming Xie.<br />
-"Development of ROS-Based GUI for Control of an Autonomous Surface Vehicle" IEEE International Conference on Robotics and Biomemetics(IEEE-ROBIO) 2017.
+"Development of ROS-Based GUI for Control of an Autonomous Surface Vehicle" IEEE International Conference on Robotics and Biomimetics(IEEE-ROBIO) 2017.

 ## Running the Code